One thing we know from teaching skills like climbing is that goals and habits can quickly become routine and stale.

 But, the trick is to vary the activity enough so that it feels new.
 So for our piano example, if you’re playing classical – try learning jazz, if you always practice in the morning – practice at night, always play alone?
 Try playing with a friend.
 The list is endless.

 Variation is a great way to make it through The Dip.

 This is exceptionally useful when it comes to climbing.
 When you first start your strength improves quickly and your grades jump 2 or 3 very quickly.
 Then you hit 18 or so and everything slows down.
 Or maybe you train really hard but you just can’t seem to get past grade 22 and you’ve lapped every 22 in the gym.

 Before you get bored, take a few weeks off and lose all that hard earned strength, throw in some Variation.
 Here are just a few ideas:

-- Try to climb every climb with completely straight arms (lower grades)
+- Try to climb every climb with 3 second hovers before latching the hand holds.

 - Head outdoors for the afternoon

 - Try a skills class (ok that one is a sales pitch 😉

 But you get the idea.